 She did just that, causing the blue boy to laugh with delight.
 "Well done!" he said, clapping his hands.
 A very large salmon leaped out of the water with my wallet in its mouth, then swam down the stream toward the sea.

-Almost 10 thousand years later, while wandering through China, I met the Old Master of the Way, hitchhiking out of the empire.
+Almost 10 thousand years later, while wandering through Manchuria, I met the Old Master of the Way, hitchhiking out of the empire.
 I was still a young boy.
 "Before you escape from civilization," I asked the old fellow, "what can you teach me?"
 He taught me to breathe through the soles of my feet.
 I still hate shoes.

 I followed the caravan routes across Persia to the Roman Empire.
 On the way, I passed through a picturesque little kingdom called Israel, noted chiefly for die-hard zealots who kept challenging the authority of Caesar, getting themselves crucified, then coming back for more.

 I befriended the son of the High Priest while I was stealing pomegranates in the crowded marketplace.
 He took me to his father's house and, discovering that I had met some sages in the East, the High Priest asked me if I wanted to visit the temple.
 Of course I did.
-He made me bathe several times and cover my body in a white robe, then escorted me through the court of the gentiles and into the temple, where I had no right to be.
+He made me bathe several times and cover my body in a white robe, then escorted me through the court of the gentiles and into the sanctuary, where I had no right to be.

 "Are you sure the temple guards won't arrest me?"
 I asked.